 (How's that for a hook?)

 Zulawski shot and edited the film in a raw, frenetic style.
 The camera, as agitated and unstable as the characters, is forever moving, moving, moving, covering most of the interaction between the two leads in tight, claustrophobic shots that bore in so closely we can almost count the pores in their faces.
 Adjani, in particular, has a remarkable face for film and Zulawski makes perhaps the best use of it of any of her directors over the years.
-For their part, Neill and Adjani are just excellent and in a pair of extraordinarily demanding parts that could have been disastrous in lesser hands (and, one suspects, would have sent most thespians running home, crying for momma).
+For their part, Neill and Adjani are just excellent and in a pair--a quartet, before the end--of extraordinarily demanding parts that could have been disastrous in lesser hands (and, one suspects, would have sent most thespians running home, crying for momma).
 Adjani was unnerved, even horrified, by the intensity of the film, dubbing it "psychological pornography."
 The Cannes Film Festival awarded her Best Actress for her work on it.

 POSSESSION is rather long, just over two hours.
 Back in the mid-'80s, it was released on video in the U.S. in a substantially butchered version--the distributors apparently tried to re-edit it into something like an exploitation film.
 Needless to say, it quickly died (I can't even imagine who would have come up with such a project, or how they'd have gone about it).
 Luckily, at the dawn of DVD, good ol' Anchor Bay--back before they'd become a recurring joke/tragedy themselves--came along and saved it, releasing it in its complete form in the U.S. for the first time, accompanied by a very good Zulawski commentary track.
 I bought this one virtually blind last year, having read a single laudatory review that told almost nothing of the plot.
 I'm very glad I did.